New Employer Services

 What happens if I accept a job offer?

 If you decide to accept a job offer, the occupational rehabilitation provider will visit the workplace and review the job requirements to give you and your new employer confidence that you can safely perform that role.
-They will also help the new employer complete the WISE payment paperwork.
+They may help you to complete the WAS payment paperwork and also help the new employer complete the WISE payment paperwork.

 Does returning to work effect my weekly payments?